TheArturthur/CoppermindScraper/Cosmere/Spiritual Realm.md

 #### Connection
 For more information, see [[Connection\|Connection]].
 Connection is a Spiritual property that describes the relationships between people, objects, locations, and even more abstract concepts such as time, reality, language, and the Intents of Shards.
 If a person can gain Connection to a region, that Connection will allow them to speak that region's language.
 Gaining Connection to a region does not cause a person to develop that region’s accent, as accents are tied to a person’s Identity, though a person’s Identity can be suppressed to allow a person to gain a region’s accent by Connecting to it.
 Connection also includes information about bonds between one person and another, such as the [[Nahel bond\|Nahel bond]].
 Like Identity, Connection is a crucial part of a person’s existence; being stripped of their Connection at the end of the [[False Desolation\|False Desolation]] is part of what trapped the [[Singer\|singers]] in [[Slaveform\|slaveform]].
 In order to take up a [[Shard\|Shard]] after a Vessel dies, a person must be Connected to that Shard.
-Due to the timeless qualities of the Spiritual Realm, Connection is capable of Connecting one to both the past and the future.
+Due to the timeless qualities of the Spiritual Realm, Connection is capable of Connecting one to both the possible past and the future, including possibilities defined by counterfactual conditionals.
+The Connection to one's actual past encodes the "age" of the body and spiritweb.

 #### Identity
 For more information, see [[Identity\|Identity]].